ParallelME/compiler/README.md

 ## Detailed information

-If you need further information about ParallelME compiler, please refer to [ParallelME Reference Manual](https://parallelme.github.io/docs/ParallelME_Reference_Manual.pdf) and check the compiler section.
+If you need detailed information about ParallelME compiler, please refer to [ParallelME Reference Manual](https://parallelme.github.io/docs/ParallelME_Reference_Manual.pdf) and check the compiler section.